 |Copyright © Nucleus Medical Media, Inc.|

-- Urine in the bag flows back into the bladder.
+- Urine flows back into the bladder.

-- There is leaking around the catheter
+- There are leaks around the catheter.

-- A history of urinary tract infections
+- A history of UTIs

 - Kidney problems

 Not everyone with CAUTI has symptoms.
 In those that have them, symptoms may include: